nic-dgl103-f24-cvs1/project-Yui-G/README.md

 #### Hero Section

+- Heading: kehler vegetable company
-- Heading: “Located in the heart of Black Creek, our small family farm is growing great things for our local community.”
+- Paragraph: “Located in the heart of Black Creek, our small family farm is growing great things for our local community.”
 - Image: Use background image on original website

 #### What we do section